mikyrenato/Project-4-Blog/README.md

 ## Frameworks, Libraries and Tools Used within the Application
 * [Django](https://www.djangoproject.com/) was used as the main Python framework for the application.
 * [ElephantSQL](https://www.elephantsql.com/) was used for the Production database.
 * [Cloudinary](https://cloudinary.com/) was used initialy to store all static files and images.
-I had quite a challanging time with this as it wasn't reading all my CSS,not able to show "fontawesome" icons and some characters in the Description table(they all work perfectly on local), therefore I took the decision to use instead [Withenoise](https://whitenoise.readthedocs.io/en/latest/), only to realize later that you can't upload images on whitenoise, so what I did next was to use both Cloudianry (to store the images) and Whitenoise (to store the rest of the static files).
+I had quite a challenging time with this as it wasn't reading all my CSS, not able to show "fontawesome" icons and some characters in the Description table(they all work perfectly on local), therefore I took the decision to use instead [Withenoise](https://whitenoise.readthedocs.io/en/latest/), only to realize later that you can't upload images on whitenoise, so what I did next was to use both Cloudinary (to store the images) and Whitenoise (to store the rest of the static files).
 * [Git](https://git-scm.com/) was used for version control and tracked changes in the codes.
 * [GitHub](https://github.com/) was used to store the repository and the codes.
 * [Gitpod](https://www.gitpod.io/) was used to create, edit and preview the codes during the development.
 * [Heroku](https://id.heroku.com/login) was used to deploy the application.

-## Testing
+## Validation
 * Lighthouse for performance check:

 <img src="staticfiles/images/lighthouse.PNG">